 Use of any drug always carries some risk, however, if you choose to take it, always try a small test amount first.4 For example, the chemical composition of GHB/GBL is highly variable.
 It’s very easy to take too much GHB - the difference between the amount needed to get high and the amount that causes an overdose can be hard to judge.

 If drinking alcohol, stay hydrated and have something to eat before and while drinking.

 Dependence on depressants can be psychological, physical, or both.
-People who are psychologically dependent may feel an urge to use them when they are in specific surroundings or socialising with friends.
-Physical dependence occurs when a person’s body adapts to the depressants and gets used to functioning with the depressant present.
+People who are psychologically dependent may feel an urge to use them when in specific surroundings or socialising with friends.
+With physical dependence, a person’s body adapts to the depressants and gets used to functioning with them.